This article is part of a comprehensive multi-part article series designed to help you succeed online with WordPress.

 - WordPress has been translated into over 70 languages.

 - WordPress delivers content online to visitors worldwide.
-WordPress has been translated and localized into over seventy languages and dialects.
+WordPress has been translated and localized into over seventy international languages and dialects.

-WordPress CMS Usage
+WordPress CMS Market Share

-WordPress began in 2003.
+WordPress started in 2003.
 It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
-Since then, WordPress has grown to be the most downloaded self-hosted blogging tool in the world, used on millions of websites and seen by tens of millions of people every day.
+It is currently the widely-used self-hosted content management system (CMS) in the world, used on millions of sites and seen by tens of millions of people every day.

-Consider the following WordPress usage stats:
+Consider the following WP usage stats:

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WordPress CMS usage statistics.
+(WordPress CMS usage figures.
 Source: trends.builtwith.com/cms)

 In terms of CMS dominance, no other platform even comes close to WordPress …